Diabetic Foot Problems – Know What Happens to Your Feet and Legs Due to Diabetes

 • Follow the healthy meal plan that you and your doctor or dietitian developed.

-• According to the Centers for Disease Control And Prevention, it’s important to be physically active for 20-25 minutes almost every day.
+• Be physically active for 30 minutes almost every day.
 Ask your doctor which activities are best for you.

 • Take your medications as directed.